colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-3.md

     [[Prototype]]: Object
 ```

-Now that we know the type of result that we're expecting after calling `playMove()`, let's properly implement the
+Now that you know the type of result that you're expecting after calling `playMove()`, let's properly implement the
 method so that it returns real data based on the state of the board.

 ## Implementing the method (for real this time!)

-Firstly, we'll update the `playMove()` method in our `FourInARowGame` class so that it checks the current status of the
+Firstly, you'll update the `playMove()` method in your `FourInARowGame` class so that it checks the current status of the
 game before allowing the player to make a move.

 It wouldn't make sense for a player to be able to perform a move when the game has already ended in a win or a draw.